mat6780/esp32-dw1000-lite/README.md

 for further caveats and restrictions.

-The test application was used as a quick proof-of-concept for determining distance of a remote (moving) "Responder"/tag from a base of two "Initiators"/anchors at a fixed distance e.g. 50cm and using the difference of the two measured distances to estimate direction (thus providing an answer to question: "Is tag more to the left or to the right and approx. by how much?):
+The test application was used as a quick proof-of-concept for determining distance of a remote (moving) "Responder"/tag from a base of two "Initiators"/anchors at a fixed base distance of e.g. 50cm and using the difference of the two measured distances to estimate direction (thus providing an answer to question: "Is tag more to the left or to the right and approx. by how much?):

 ```